 Short waves - from 2.3 to 26.1 MHz

-Negotiations of air traffic controllers - from 108 to 137 MHz
+Air traffic controllers' conversations - from 108 to 137 MHz

-Typically, the SDR# program itself correctly determines the type of modulation characteristic of the radio wave band.
-Manual modulation can be switched in the Radio section.
+As a rule, the SDR# software itself determines the types of radio band modulation characteristics in a correct way.
+Manual modulation can be activated in the “Radio” menu.
 FM modulation is called WFM here.

-Find the radio station in the FM band and switch modulation modes.
-Normal sound will be heard only with WFM modulation.
+Locate a radio station in the FM band and switch between modulation modes.
+A normal sound will only be heard using the WFM modulation.

-Find air traffic controller talks in the range of 108 to 137 MHz.
-Normal sound will be heard only with AM modulation.
+Find air traffic controllers using the range from 108 to 137 MHz.
+A normal sound will be heard only using the AM modulation.